ggeorgak11/correspondence_net/README.md

 2) BigBIRD [Link](http://rll.berkeley.edu/bigbird/)
 3) WRGB-D [Link](https://rgbd-dataset.cs.washington.edu/)

 The main python file is the correspondenceNetwork.py.
+The architecture definition of the network can be found in coreNetworks.py.
 Please see correspondenceParams.py for more details on setting the appropriate paths and data dependencies.